-The government of Sudan estimates the country is 97 percent Sunni Muslim.
-Sudan is also home to Christians, including members of long-established Coptic Orthodox and Greek Orthodox groups, refugee and migrant Christian communities, and other smaller groups.
+Sudan estimates that the country is 97 percent Sunni Muslim.
+The country is also home to Christians, including members of long-established Coptic Orthodox and Greek Orthodox groups, refugee and migrant Christian communities, and other smaller groups.
 Less than one percent of the population are thought to follow traditional African beliefs.

-Sudan has one of the highest rates of female genital mutilation (FGM) in the world.
-It is thought that 87% of women and girls aged between 15 and 49 in the country have been cut.
-The practice is usually carried out on girls younger than five and can cause severe pain, psychological distress, chronic medical complications, and even death.
+Sudan is known to have one of the highest rates of female genital mutilation (FGM) in the world.
+Some 87% of women and girls aged between 14 and 49 in the country have undergone the procedure according to the UN.
+Legislation outlawing the practice and making it punishable by three years in jail was passed in 2020.

 Arabic, English, Nubian, Ta Bedawie, Fur

 - Pray for progress towards a just and fair political system that allows freedom and dignity for all Sudan’s people.

 - Pray for Christian converts from Islam, for whom the cost of discipleship may be very high.

 - Pray for peace and stability in areas that have been wracked by conflict.
 Give thanks that elsewhere, societal relations across different religions are generally good, and pray that this will continue.